 The ability of carbon solar cells to out-perform conventional devices under extreme conditions could overcome the need for greater efficiency, according to Vosgueritchian.
 "We believe that all-carbon solar cells could be used in extreme environments, such as at high temperatures or at high physical stress," he says.
 "But obviously we want the highest efficiency possible and are working on ways to improve our device."

-"Photovoltaics will definitely be a very important source of power that we will tap into in the future," Bao says.
+"Photovoltaics will definitely be a very important source of power at we will tap into in the future," Bao says.
 "We have a lot of available sunlight.
 We've got to figure out some way to use this natural resource that is given to us."